Best Summer Jobs for Premeds & How to Find Them

 • Assisting with collecting laboratory specimens under the supervision of nurses

-Regardless, if your dream is becoming a doctor, you’re sure to find this role personally fulfilling, as patients and their families are immensely grateful for the work you do.
+Regardless, if your dream is to become a doctor, you’re sure to find this role personally fulfilling, as patients and their families are immensely grateful for the work you do.
 This premed summer job is one of the absolute best ways to get a wealth of patient stories that you can one day use to enhance your medical school application.

 5. Research Assistant (RA)